tendai22/dpans94_ja/app.md

     : XX POSTPONE IF ;
     : ABC POSTPONE XX ;

-A non-standard case can occur with programs that “switch out of compilation state” to explicitly compile a  thread in the dictionary following a COMPILE .
+A non-standard case can occur with programs that "switch out of compilation state" to explicitly compile a  thread in the dictionary following a COMPILE .
 For example:

     : XYZ COMPILE [ ' ABC , ] ;